 On the homework, quizzes, as well as on the exams, you need to show all your work in complete detail in order to receive full credit.
 Your solutions should show your step-by-step process and logic that was used to obtain the answer.
 No credit will be given if no work is shown even if you obtain the correct answer to the problem.

 De Anza College Academic Integrity

 "The following types of misconduct for which students are subject to disciplinary sanctions apply at all times on campus as well as to any-off campus functions sponsored or supervised by the college: cheating, plagiarism or knowingly furnishing false information in the classroom or to a college officer"

 DISRUPTIVE BEHAVIOR POLICY

 Any DISRUPTIVE BEHAVIOR during class will NOT be tolerated.
 If a student is in any way disruptive during the class, the student will be given a warning.
 If the problem continues, the student will be asked to leave the class and a formal disciplinary report will be filed with the college disciplinary officer.
 The incident will be recorded in your college record and will be sent with your transcripts to any university/college requesting student records.

 ELECTRONIC DEVICE POLICY

 WITH THE EXCEPTION OF SPECIFIED CALCULATORS, THE USE OF CELL PHONES, LAPTOPS, OR OTHER ELECTRONIC DEVICES IS NOT PERMITTED DURING CLASS!!!
 NOTE-TAKING ELECTRONIC DEVICES ARE PERMITTED WITH INSTRUCTOR'S PRIOR PERMISSION.

 Failure to comply with policy will result in professor collecting electronic device and forwarding your name to the division dean and college disciplinary officer for disciplinary action and having the incident recorded in your college records which will result in adverse consequences in your education.

 QUIZZES

-There will be a quiz every Thursday at the end of class.
-The quizzes will generally be based on homework and lecture material from the corresponding week.
-Therefore, it is to your advantage to attend every lecture and have ALL the homework completed.
-If you miss a quiz you will get a ZERO for that quiz.
+There will be a quiz on Thursdays the last 35 min. of class.
+The problems on the quizzes will be based on that week's homework problem set and lecture material.
+Therefore, it is to your advantage to attend every lecture and have ALL the homework completed on a daily basis.
+The quiz format may be work-out problems, multiple-choice, conceptual, or a combination of the three.
+The lowest quiz score will be dropped.
 NO MAKE-UP QUIZZES!
-Lowest quiz score will be dropped at end of quarter.

-EXAMS

-There will be three 50 minute in-class exams and a comprehensive lecture final.
-Exact dates for exams will be given at least four days prior to each exam.
-The exam format may be work-out problems, multiple-choice, conceptual, or a combination of the three.
-Only one of the listed calculators can be used during the exam.
-The key to the success on the exams is preparation; DO THE HOMEWORK, attend the lectures, read the textbook and make sure you understand it, and ask

-questions if you don't understand.
-There are no make-up exams.
-If you miss an exam you will get a ZERO for that exam.
-At end of quarter I will take the average of the three in-class exams and replace the lowest with the average.
-You must take ALL 3 exams in order to replace the lowest exam score by the average of the 3 exam scores!

 Note: If there is a dispute in the grading of any quiz or exam I will consider looking at them a second time only if it is handed back to me within 2 school days after I return them.

 GRADING

 Grades will be based on the following components with the weights shown:

-Quizzes 20%
+Quiz1 20%

-Exam 1 20%
+Quiz2 20%

-Exam 2 20%
+Quiz3 20%

-Exam 3 20%
+Quiz4 20%

-Lecture Final 20%
+Final Exam 20%

 Grades will be determined as follows:

-Student Learning Outcome(s):

-Critically examine new, previously un-encountered problems, analyzing and evaluating their constituent parts, to construct and explain a logical solution utilizing, and based upon, the fundamental laws of mechanics.
+Student Learning Outcome(s): \Critically examine new, previously un-encountered problems, analyzing and evaluating their constituent parts, to construct and explain a logical solution utilizing, and based upon, the fundamental laws of mechanics.